oscvrhrr/lumaa-spring-2025-swe/solution.md

 ## Setup Environment Variables & Database

 Create a `.env` file in the `server` directory and add the necessary environment variables:
+Make sure to replace 'username', 'password', and 'database_name' with your credentials in the string.

 ```bash
 # Example .env file